 I have taken great pains to supply both the Hospital and Reg. with proper moral and religious books and papers.
 These have proved to be very profitable and useful.

 Our Divine services are well attended and an encouraging interest manifested in them.
 Though it is always to be regretted and lamented that so many lose sight of their souls’ eternal interest and willfully neglect the means of grace….

 He then added that there were just 19 men – all transient cases – on the regiment’s sick list with the 47th Pennsylvania’s aggregate strength at 720.

 Finally, on Christmas day 1865, the majority of 47th Pennsylvania Volunteers began to honorably muster out, a process that continued through early January 1866.
-In the midst of this flurry of paperwork, Chaplain W. D. Rodrock penned final report to Brigadier-General L. Thomas.
-Writing his final thoughts on New Year’s Eve of 1865, he again noted that the regiment’s health was “good,” with “but a few on the sick list and these … only transient cases.”
+In the midst of this flurry of paperwork, Chaplain W. D. Rodrock penned his final report to Brigadier-General L. Thomas.
+Writing his thoughts on New Year’s Eve of 1865, he again noted that the regiment’s health was “good,” with “but a few on the sick list and these … only transient cases.”
 He was, however, less effusive this time in his estimation of his subordinates’ spiritual health:

 With all the facilities afforded and all the opportunities extended men will ignore their religious duties and recklessly plunge into sin and wickedness.

 It becomes my sad duty to note the death of one of our number.
 He was buried with appropriate religious services and military honors.